-What I really love about this is the way it incorporates the rabbit liver back into the dish.
+I love the way this incorporates the rabbit liver back into the dish.
 (Usually, I fry it off separately and serve it on toast.)
 It has a very gentle flavour, more subtle than chicken liver, and just as delicious.

-And the whole thing goes very well with my recipe for Sautéed Radishes with Their Tops and Some Peas.
+And the whole thing goes very well with Sautéed Radishes with Their Tops and Some Peas.

-1 large bunny — we want 1.5-2kg here.
-Get your butcher to joint it into 8 and make sure you get the liver!
+1 large rabbit — we want 1.5-2kg here.
+Get your butcher to joint it into 8 and make sure you get the liver

 12 cherry tomatoes, halved